Wisdom without a teacher: Ming dynasty Chan

 "Here a bhikkhu, having seen an object with the eye, knows when greed, hate, and delusion are within, 'Greed, hate, and delusion are in me'; he knows when greed, hate, and delusion are not within, 'Greed, hate, and delusion are not in me.'
 Bhikkhus, have these things to be experienced through faith, liking, what has been acquired by repeated hearing, specious reasoning, or a bias towards a notion that has been pondered over?" — "No, venerable sir." — "Bhikkhus, this even is the way by which a bhikkhu, apart from faith, liking, what has been acquired by repeated hearing, specious reasoning, or a bias towards a notion that has been pondered over, declares realization of knowledge thus: I know that birth has been exhausted, the celibate life has been lived, what must be done has been done and there is no more of this to come.")
 During the Ming, important masters like Hanshan Deqing, Zibo Zhenke, and Yunqi Zhuhong did not belong to any formal lineage.
 According to Jiang Wu, these eminent Ming Chan monks emphasized self-cultivation while criticizing nominal forms of recognition (such as through dharma transmission documents).
-Lachs observes that of the famous four eminent masters of the Ming dynasty, three never obtained formal certificates of dharma transmission.
+Lachs also observes that of the famous four eminent masters of the Ming dynasty, three never obtained formal certificates of dharma transmission.
 (Note: The four eminent masters are: [1] Zibo Zhenke (1543–1603), [2] Yunqi Zhuhong (1535–1615), [3] Hanshan Deqing (1546–1623), and [4] Ouyi Zhixu (1599–1655).)
 Wu writes that for such monks at this time:...training through self-cultivation was encouraged, and nominal and formulaic instructions from pretentious masters were despised.
 Eminent monks, who practiced meditation and asceticism but without proper dharma transmission, were acclaimed as acquiring 'wisdom without teachers' (wushizhi), a laudable title for them but a misfortune in the eyes of the more orthodox Chan masters in later generations, for whom dharma transmission defined their identity as Chan monks in a certain lineage.
 The negative attitude toward the role of teacher can be seen from Hanshan Deqing’s perspective.
 Though never receiving dharma transmission, he was often asked to write prefaces to the records of transmission in some obscure lineages.
 His writings testify that although the practice of dharma transmission was revived, Hanshan Deqing questioned its value seriously.
 For him, the enlightenment of the mind was more important than the nominal claim of dharma transmission.
 Because true enlightenment experience was valued, a few self-proclaimed Chan masters in the late Ming gained reputations as eminent monks without acquiring dharma transmission.
 Examples can be found of monks during the Ming dynasty who relied on guidance from the scriptures in lieu of teachers.
 (Note: Regarding the power of scriptures to induce awakening in Chan, see Gregory's comments on Zongmi's initial awakening experience, which came about after reading just a few pages from the Sutra of Perfect Enlightenment, shortly after his ordination as a novice monk.
 Gregory writes: "...it is significant that his [Zongmi's] initial enlightenment did not occur while he was absorbed in meditation.
 Nor, as in the case of so many well-known Ch'an enlightenment stories, did it occur as a sudden burst of insight at the turning words or dramatic action of a master.
 Rather, it came about as a result of reading several lines of scripture."